ClassicDIY/ClassicMQTT/code/Python/README.md

 ### **3. Using docker-compose**

 Use this method if you want to automatically install an MQTT broker (mosquitto) locally and run the program at the same time.
 This method takes advantage of docker-compose which will build a system that includes both an MQTT service and a service running the classic_mqtt.py script automatically.
-The definition for thse services are in classic_mqtt_compose.yml.
+The definition for these services are in classic_mqtt_compose.yml.
 If you are pushing your data to the internet, this may not be the preferred method for you.
 Note: if you need to change anything in the yml file or the ".env" file, you need to tell docker-compose to rebuild the images with the command listed in step 4 below.

 1. Install docker and docker-compose on your host - look this up on the web and follow the instructions for your computer.